adamw/website/content/blog/2011-08-16-introducing-elasticmq-scala-sqs-alternative.md

     val server = RestServer.start(handler1 :: handler2 :: … :: Nil, 8888)</p></div>
     ";}
 categories:
-  - AWS
-  - Cloud
-  - Distributed
-  - DSL
-  - ElasticMQ
+  - aws
-  - Java
+  - cloud
-  - Netty
+  - messaging
-  - Scala
+  - java
-  - SQS
+  - scala
-  - Uncategorized
+  - elasticmq

 ---
 Wanting to explore Scala and some new Scala/Java libraries I started writing [ElasticMQ][1].
 It is a simple message queueing system, following closely [Amazon SQS][2] semantics and exposing a REST SQS-like interface.
 Currently only the basic operations are implemented.
 ElasticMQ can be useful as an SQS replacement, e.g. for for testing SQS applications.